telerik/fiddler-everywhere-docs/user-guide/composer.md

   ![Added header](../images/composer/composer-headers-after.png)

->important Most of the servers using newer versions of TLS will require you to set an **User-Agent** header.
+Most of the servers using newer versions of TLS will require you to set an **User-Agent** header.
 By default, Fiddler Everywhere will a **User-Agent** key set with the **Fiddler Everywhere** value and the **Lets servers and network peers identify the application, operating system, vendor, and version of the requesting user agent** description.
 The header is not mandatory, yet keep in mind that without a valid **User-Agent**, some requests for securing servers might fail.

+>tip The request execution includes only checked headers.
+Unchecked headers won't be included in the request execution but are saved as part of the composed request (so you can activate them at a later time).

 ### Params